regul4rj0hn/github-dev-stats/README.md

 ## Testing

-This project includes unit and functional tests to ensure the correctness of its functionality.
+This project includes unit and functional tests using `pytest` to ensure the correctness of its functionality.
 The tests are located in the `tests` directory and assume that you've already gone through the setup steps.

 ### Running the Tests